-Changes to the vocational stage of training for both solicitors and barristers are being introduced for the 2020/21 academic year.
+Changes to the vocational stage of training for both solicitors and barristers have now been introduced.

 The following websites should be consulted for updates:

 - Solicitors Regulation Authority sra.org.uk/students - The Law Society lawsociety.org. uk/careers/becoming-a-solicitor - Bar Standards Board barstandardsboard.org.uk/ training-qualification.html